rclassit/python-challenge/README.md

       for i in range(len(Profit)-1):
         Change_Profit.append(Profit[i+1]-Profit[i])

-      Now that we've found the true profit change differential with our loops we can define variables to find max and mins: maxProfitMonth = max(Change_Profit)
+    Now that we've found the true profit change differential with our loops, we can define variables with max and mins functions: maxProfitMonth = max(Change_Profit)
     minProfitMonth = min(Change_Profit)